by Nebula Haze

 These “flushing” methods may (or may not) increase THC:

 - keep plant in the dark for 2-3 days before harvest

 - harvest cannabis during the plant’s dark period

 - water plants with ice water before harvest

 - chop down and hang entire plant upside down for a few days before trimming and drying buds

 I wrote this section after reading the results of a 6-year study about industrial hemp.
-Although hemp is closely related to the cannabis, they're not the same thing so these finding should definitely be taken with a grain of salt.
+Although hemp is closely related to cannabis, they’re not the same thing so these findings should definitely be taken with a grain of salt.
 In the study the researchers found the following environmental factors were associated with higher levels of THC:

 - High humidity